babyboomer53/Final-Advanced-Java-Assignment-Edgar-Cole/resources/Lesson7.md

 Usage: Lesson7Database [--help]   # Displays this command syntax summary
        Lesson7Database <filename> # Process the SQL statements in <filename>
 ```
 The only other "argument" that Lesson7Database accepts is the "--help" option.
 When Lesson7Database is invoked with the "--help" option, the following command syntax summary is displayed:
 ```text
 Usage: Lesson7Database [--help]   # Displays this command syntax summary
        Lesson7Database <filename> # Process the SQL statements in <filename>
 ```
 A feeble attempt was made to build a modicum of validity checking into the program.
 Toward that end, Lesson7Database
-validates both the filenames passed on the commandline and those passed as arguments to the Lesson7Database.setFileName() method.
+validates both the filenames passed on the command line and those passed as arguments to the Lesson7Database.setFileName() method.
 Filenames provided on the command line or as arguments to the setFileName() method are compared to a regular expression (regex) pattern.
 Those filenames found to be noncompliant will generate an error.
 In response to the error, Lesson7Database generates the following:
 ```text
 "Edgar//Cole" is not a valid file name!